“How did I get here without ruining my life by doing something stupid or going broke?”

 We don’t know much about life in college.
 All we know about and care about is the next big party.
 That’s okay.
 You don’t have to carry about much else.
 I just want you to try some of the tips in here.

 What should you know as a college student?
 What do I wish I knew before I started college?
 Let’s get started.
-The advice comes from my own experiences and my expert friends.
+The advice comes from my own experiences and my expert friends (other personal finance writers).

 Go to class.